entur/react-component-toggle/README.md

 ## Configuration

-The `FeatureFlagProvider` component requires two props:
+The `ComponentToggleProvider` component requires two props:

 - `flags`: An object containing your feature flags configuration
-- `extBasePath`: The base path to your feature components directory
+- `componentsPath`: The base path to your feature components directory

 Example: